Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-10-25

 Yoast SEO Premium 19.4 is out now.
 In this release, we've improved our Premium analysis with a new check for site titles.
 We've also added a new option to the crawl settings to manage the crawling of internal site search URLs.
 Plus, we've added several enhancements, fixes, and other improvements.
 Check it out!
-Read more about what's new in Yoast SEO Premium 19.4 in [https://yoa.st/release-25-10-22](our release post in English) or [https://yoa.st/release-25-10-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 19.4 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 #### Enhancements